 ReGap consists of six courses plus an introduction.
 The courses consist of an online course, as well as activities you can do “face to face”, for instance in a class room.
 Below, you will find a short description of the courses and links to the material developed for the face to face activities.
 To access the online courses, please go to the Advenus-ReGap website (opens in a new tab).
-The courses are (or will soon be) available in five languages: English, Portuguese, Italian, Macedonian and Norwegian.
+The courses are available in five languages: English, Portuguese, Italian, Macedonian and Norwegian.
 All kind of feedback is warmly welcome, please contact us here.
 Good luck!

 The Introduction course gives an overview of the different courses with examples, and explains how to use and navigate in the online platform.
 You will also find special information for educators.
-Link to the Introduction course
+Link to the Introduction course (please click on preferred language): English – Italian – Portuguese – Macedonian – Norwegian.

 The course on Employment is aimed at